-So you’ve got a smelly dog, and now you find yourself searching the internet for “how to get rid of smelly dog odor.”
-We've got you covered!
-Read more to discover how to make your dog stop smelling with our tried and true dog odor remedies.
+So you've got a smelly dog, and now you find yourself saying, "My dog stinks no matter what I do!"
+Well, if you're looking to learn how to get rid of dog smell, we've got you covered!
+Read more to discover how to make your dog stop smelling with our tried and true smelly dog odor remedies.

 What Causes a Smelly Dog?

 Before you figure out how to get rid of dog body odor, you need to try to figure out why your dog smells in the first place.
 There are a number of reasons that your dog smells bad — some of them are just because of typical dog behavior, while others can be a little more serious.
 Here are the most common reasons for a smelly dog.

 Sometimes there is no other explanation for your dog's outrageous odor than the pure, simple fact that he's just dirty.
 Whether he's played outside all day, rolled in something horrible or swam in a murky lake, your dog might just stink because he needs a bath.
 If giving Poochy a bath doesn't help your smelly dog, it's time to dig deeper.

 Woof!
 A dog's flatulence is no joke — the smell can be pretty ruff.
 Every dog owner has experienced that out-of-this-world smell that has you wondering what your dog's been eating.
 Your dog's nasty stench could be from a bad gas problem.